tinxian/salto-pop-up-app/README.md

 1. `yarn start`
 2. Follow instructions in the terminal
+3. copy and edit `.env.example` and make .env file in the root folder

 ### Startup without itermocil

 1. run `yarn start-metro`
 2. run `yarn watch`
 3. run `node help.js` for other instructions
+4. copy and edit `.env.example` and make .env file in the root folder

 ### known issues